KarolZubinski/About_Me/README.md

 My name is Karol Żubiński.
 At the beginning of 2020 I became interested in software testing.
 This field brought my attention because it gives me the opportunity to acquire multiple new skills, explore new technologies and work on my English.
 Currently,
-I am a Software Tester with more than 2 years ofexperience and recently associated with a large international marketing agency.
+I am a Software Tester with more than 2 years of experience and recently associated with a large international marketing agency.
 I have participated inseveral projects ever since.
-I am constantly developingmyself, expanding my knowledge of various aspects oftesting, learning new tools.
+I am constantly developing myself, expanding my knowledge of various aspects oftesting, learning new tools.
 Currently, I am focusing on improving my knowledge in terms of test automation.
 In free time I play chess (also participates in tournaments).